eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/demo-30-run-cfn-wordpress-gui.md

     ![AWS Create Stack - Review](../images/demo-30-run-cfn-wordpress-07-aws-stack-create-review.png?raw=true)

     Press the Create Button to initiate Stack creation.
+This will take about 6 to 7 minutes.

 8. Monitor AWS Stack creation